Asset Allocation

 That is what keeps deep skill pages useful to both search visitors and crawlers.

-If the current page is too broad or too narrow, the next move should stay obvious.
-Public routes work best when they help someone move toward a parent branch, a child branch, or a related person, group, event, book, challenge, or trust document without losing context.
+From any public route, visitors should be able to move toward a parent branch, a child branch, or a related person, group, event, book, challenge, or trust page without losing context.